 The Houston Open began in 1946 and historically has been played at several Houston venues.
-This will be the second year that the Houston Open will be played at the recently renovated Memorial Park Golf Course.
+This will be the third year that the Houston Open will be played at the recently renovated Memorial Park Golf Course.

 Memorial Park Golf Course was originally constructed in 1912 as a nine hole course, expanding to 18 holes in 1936.
 It is currently Houston’s most popular municipal course and hosts some 60,000 rounds per year.

 Tom Doak designed the privately funded $15 million renovation of Memorial Park.
 His brief was to make it an exciting venue for the PGA Tour’s Houston Open, while keeping the course playable for the recreational golfer.
 The project was funded by the Astros Golf Foundation.